achekroud/dukeML/README.md

 ----------------------------------------

 - This repository contains the materials that will be used during a two-day machine learning workshop at Duke.
+This workshop will serve as a theoretical and practical introduction to using machine learning methods to solve clinically important problems.
+It takes a high-level approach, with almost no equations, and uses examples drawn from various areas of biology.

+- The materials are all available for free (yay, science!), but please do cite our paper and let me know if you find any of this useful!

 - You will find folders inside containing:
   - an example data set